annazuckerman/specmatch-emp-apf/README.md

 -- check_file_labeling.ipynb -> *check naming conventions within spectra files or that each file in a directory is for the same star*

 -- get_all_norm_deblazed.ipynb -> *get normalized, deblazed spectra for input spectra*

+-- get_all_NDR.ipynb -> *get normalized, deblazed spectra and registered wavelenght scales for input spectra*

 -- group_by_SNR.ipynb -> *with set of files grouped by star (as by group_spectra.ipynb), saves new directory of highest SNR set for each*

 -- group_spectra.ipynb -> *groups spectra file such that if mulitple files per star, creates directory and groups those files*

--- smemp_keck_and_apf.ipynb -> *NOTE YET WORKING script to run Specmatch on either Keck or APF spectra*
+-- smemp_keck_and_apf.ipynb -> *WORK IN PROGRESS. script to run Specmatch on either Keck or APF spectra*

-NOTE: The current scripts need to be updated!
+-- Star_list.csv --> *List of HIP names of stars in APF calibration target set*

+-- Pixel_shifts --> *List of pixel shifts used during shifting method in Specmatch-Emp.
+For future purpose of rejected known atmopsheric lines*